Deposit and Rent Arrears: Can the Landlord Offset This?

-The deposit (security deposit) is intended as security for the landlord.
+The deposit (security deposit) serves as security for the landlord.
 A frequently asked question is whether the landlord may use the deposit to offset rent arrears.
 The answer is: yes, but under strict conditions.

-The tenancy law attorneys of Arslan Advocaten explain how this works and what your rights as a tenant are.
+The tenancy law attorneys at Arslan Advocaten explain how this works and what your rights as a tenant are.

 What does the law say?

-The law gives the landlord the ability to offset the deposit against the tenant's outstanding obligations.
-This is only allowed if:
+The law gives the landlord the possibility to offset the deposit against outstanding obligations of the tenant.
+This is only permitted if:

 2. The amount has not already been paid in another way.